Itacoatiara, Amazonas

 Itacoatiara is a municipality in the central eastern portion of state of Amazonas, inland northern Brazil.

-Its population was 102,701 (2020) and its area is 8,600 km^{2}.
+Its population was 103,598 (2022 Census) and its area is 8,600 km^{2}.

 The town is known as "City of painted stone" - which is its name translated from Tupi.
 Itacoatiara has an important port, which is responsible for a considerable amount of cargo transportation in Amazonas.

 Its Catedral Prelatícia Nossa Senhora do Rosário, dedicated to Our Lady of the Rosary, is the episcopal see of the pre-diocesan Roman Catholic Territorial Prelature of Itacoatiara.